-All teams shall be composed of 3-5 participants from an accredited university.
-Each participant must be attending his or her respective institution in the Fall 2019 academic semester.
+All teams shall be composed of 3-5 participants, all of whom should be from an accredited graduate program in the US or worldwide.
+Each participant must be attending his or her respective institution in the Fall 2021 academic semester.
 If a substitute is provided for any team member, the team must inform the organizing committee prior to the competition day and the substitute must participate for the entirety of the event following their entry.

 All communication with participants, case materials, and presentations will and must be provided in English.
 All teams must prepare and present on the case provided.
 A panel of judges will select the finalists.
 Judging panels will be composed of academic and business leaders who are respected for their experience in the healthcare industry.

-Scores will be based on quality and creativity of the proposed solution, quality of presentation and responses during Q&A, utilization of industry specific knowledge, etc. (see attached score sheet).
-The Yale HSI Organizing Committee reserves the right to make minor changes to the score sheet prior to the case presentations.
+Scores will be based on the quality and creativity of the proposed solution, quality of presentation, and responses during Q&A, utilization of industry-specific knowledge, etc. The Yale HSI Organizing Committee reserves the right to make minor changes to the score sheet prior to the case presentations.
 Minor changes include grammatical and material changes to particular questions on the scorecard, not the overall categories of evaluation and their weights.

-Please email if any questions on competition rules and guidelines.
+Please email firstname.lastname@example.org if any questions on competition rules and guidelines.